redmannequin/truelayer-challange/README.md

 1. `clone` the the `repo` onto your computer
 1. `cd` into the root folder of the `repo`
 1. run `docker-compose up`

+## Prodcution

+For a production service, I would have:
+ - setup a proper `Rocket.toml` file for production
+ - added proper error handling and messages
+ - found a better home for the Pokedex types and related functions
+ - created clients for the APIs rather than have loss functions, especially for the funtranlsation API as it has authentication capabilities
+ - added mock testing for API clients and Pokedex service
+ - added GitHub actions for automated testing
+ - package the libs into a package manager instead of loading from the source

+Overall the API is pretty small, so there's not much to change or reorganize.